The RSV and our partners host science and technology events in Victoria throughout the year including National Science Week.

-Most presentations are presented in-person and live-streamed.
+Most RSV presentations are both in-person and live-streamed.

 6:00 pm

-Science Victoria
+Science Victoria Magazine

 Indigenous Knowledge